Norah Stucken Award

 How to make a nomination

 To nominate a project you simply need to be a CIH member and fill in the nomination form below.
 The nomination is then taken to our board members to look over and deliberate.
-The winning award is presented at the Annual General Meeting, held at the end of the year.
+The winning award is presented at the Annual General Meeting.

 Find out more about the organisations who have received the award in the past